arcyleung/ray/slack_autoscaling_blog.md

 ## Introduction

-In the world of machine learning serving, latency unpredictability is a constant challenge.
+In the world of online application serving, latency unpredictability is a constant challenge.
 This is especially true for Large Language Models (LLMs) and other complex Foundation Models (FMs) where processing times can vary dramatically based on input size, model complexity, and system load from resource contention.
-When these models are chained together in sequential pipelines, the challenge multiplies - a slowdown in one stage can cascade through the entire pipeline, leading to Service Level Agreement (SLA) violations.
+When these models are deployed together in sequential pipelines, the challenges become amplified - a slowdown in one stage can cascade through the entire pipeline, leading to Service Level Agreement (SLA) violations for customers.

 Traditional autoscaling approaches, which typically rely on queue length metrics, often fall short in these scenarios.
-They react to problems rather than anticipating them, leading to delayed scaling decisions and poor SLA compliance.
+They react to performance degredation rather than anticipating them, leading to delayed scaling decisions and poor SLA compliance.

 [Ray v2.51.0](https://github.com/ray-project/ray/releases/tag/ray-2.51.0) introduces a new custom autoscaling API for serve applications.
 We will be showcasing this API to implement a SLA-aware autoscaling policy called "RemainingSlack", which improves performance for sequential deployments with unpredictable latency patterns.